Wani2Y/microarray-Gene_Ontology-R/README.md

 ## Potential issues
  (1) **Comparison method**: 105 overrepresented genes are not recovered by pairwise comparison.
 Instead, asymptomatic and the combination of chronic controller, progressor, and non-infected mice are compared.
 This may:
    1)Introduce noise in the data (e.g. masking distinct GO terms in chronic controller, progressor, and non-infected mice and distinct GO terms between asymptomatic and any one of the remaining groups)
-	 2)Data from chronic controller, progressor, and non-infected may not be homogenous enough.
+	 2)Data from chronic controller, progressor, and non-infected may not be homogenous enough.<br>
  (2) **GEO data**: A subset of microarray data (i.e. [GSE179417]()) is said to be published elsewhere, which likely refers to the dataset under a different article.
 The complete microarray data is not linked in the article.
 The article name locates [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) as the microarray data for this article.
  (3)**GEO annotation platform**:  [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) uses platform [GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068) for annotating the microarray data.
 [GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068) is described as identical to [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570) but the table dimension attributes and number of rows are not the same.
  (4) **R script**: The R script to perform overrepresentation analysis is not provided in the article (i.e. no file in Supplementary Information or GitHub link).